 Diving Gili Tepekong, you may find many fish feeding and shelter from the currents.
-Apart from a typical variety of coral fish, you can expect to see white tip reef sharks, eagle rays, barracudas, napoleon wrasses, trevallies, turtles, jackfish and tunas.
+Apart from a typical variety of coral fish.
+Here you can expect to see white tip reef sharks, eagle rays, barracudas, napoleon wrasses, trevallies, turtles, jackfish and tunas.
 And if we are in the right season, you might also sight the mighty Ocean Sunfish (Mola Mola).